-Pursuant to Board Policy 6172, the Rialto Unified School District offers a program for identified academically gifted students in grades 3-12.
-RUSD believes that gifted students should be educated in an environment that supports their unique needs.
-Gifted students are to learn at their developmental level and therefore must encounter a variety of experiences and opportunities that challenge their abilities.
-All second grade students will be assessed for the GATE Program if their families grant permission.
+Pursuant to Board Policy 6172, the Rialto Unified School District offers all second grade students the opportunity to be assessed for the GATE Identification if their families grant permission.
 Families at all other grade levels may request that their child be assessed every other year at their designated school site.
 All school site personnel may refer a student for the GATE assessment.
 For more information, please contact the Assessment, Research, Data Analysis and Educational Technology Office at (909)879-6014, ext.
 2523.